Upper Canada: Districts and local government

-The name changes all took place in 1792.
+For militia and parliamentary purposes, Lieutenant-Governor John Graves Simcoe in a proclamation 16 July 1792 divided these districts into the nineteen original counties of Ontario: Glengarry, Stormont, Dundas, Grenville, Leeds, Frontenac, Ontario, Addington, Lennox, Prince Edward, Hastings, Northumberland, Durham, York, Lincoln, Norfolk, Suffolk, Essex and Kent.

+By 1800, the four districts of Eastern, Midland, Home and Western had been increased to eight, the new ones being Johnston, Niagara, London and Newcastle.
+Additional districts were created from the existing districts as the population grew until 1849, when local government mainly based on counties came into effect.
+At that time, there were 20 districts; legislation to create a new Kent District was never completed.
+Up until 1841, the district officials were appointed by the lieutenant-governor, although usually with local input.

-Justices of the Peace were appointed by the Lt.
+Justices of the peace were appointed by the Lt.
 Governor.
 Any two justices meeting together could form the lowest level of the justice system, the Courts of Request.
 A Court of Quarter Sessions was held four times a year in each district composed of all the resident justices.
 The Quarter Sessions met to oversee the administration of the district and deal with legal cases.
-They formed, in effect, the municipal government until an area was incorporated as either a Police Board or a City after 1834.
+They formed, in effect, the municipal government until an area was incorporated as either a police board or a city after 1834.

-Additional districts were created from the existing districts as the population grew until 1849, when local government mainly based on counties came into effect.
-At that time, there were 20 districts; legislation to create a new Kent District was never completed.
-Up until 1841, the district officials were appointed by the lieutenant-governor, although usually with local input.